zai-org/Open-AutoGLM/README_en.md

 ### 1. Python Environment

-Python 3.10 or higher is recommended.
+Python from 3.10 to 3.12 is recommended.

 ### 2. ADB (Android Debug Bridge)